TLDart/AlgoStrats/A/Report.md

 ## Correctness
     Score: 200 Points;
 The problem 2048 is NP complete, which means it cannot be calculated in polynomial time, therefore all combinations must be tested.
 The backtracking approach lies on this premisse, testing all feasible solutions (ie making cuts in the certain branches where no better solution/ no solution could be found)
 ## Algorithm Analysis

 ### Memory
 Using Big-O notation, the memory complexity of each recursive step is O(4^n), because each step 4 copys of the matrix are created;
 The complexity of the base case is O(1);

 ### Time
 The time complexity of each recursive step is O(n):
 * O(n) for checking;
 * 4.O(n) for creating each copy of the matrix;
 * 8.O(n) for all the slide operations;
-    Which Total 13.O(n) ~ O(n)
+Which Totals 13.O(n) ~ O(n)

 ## References